DocuWriter-ai/mcp-client/README.md

 ### Advanced Workflow Tools

 #### `generate_and_add_documentation` ⭐ **Recommended Workflow**
-Generate documentation using DocuWriter.ai AI and automatically add it to a space with progress updates.
+Generate documentation using DocuWriter.ai AI and automatically add it to a space.

 **Parameters**:
 - `space_id` (string, required): The ID of the space to add the documentation to
+- `files` (array, required): Array of file objects, each containing:
-- `source_code` (string, required): The source code to document
+  - `filename` (string, required): Name of the file
-- `filename` (string, required): Name of the file being documented
+  - `source_code` (string, required): Source code content of the file
 - `title` (string, required): Title for the document in the space
 - `output_language` (string, optional): Output language for documentation
 - `documentation_type` (string, optional): Type of documentation to generate
 - `additional_instructions` (string, optional): Additional instructions for documentation generation